poliorcetics/named-arguments-rfc/05-rationale-and-alternatives.md

 ### Using an alternative sigil like `.`, `@`, ... because `pub` is clunky

-Lots of alternative forms have been proposed for named arguments, either as full blown (pre-)rfcs or as quick bikeshedding when discussing those.
-Most bikeshedded options will be ignored since they either ignore the declaration or call point, which is not possible in a serious attempt at named arguments.
+Lots of alternative forms have been proposed for named arguments, either as full blown (pre-)RFCs or as quick bike-shedding when discussing those.
+Most bike-shed options will be ignored since they either ignore the declaration or call point, which is not possible in a serious attempt at named arguments.
 I will miss others because this section would be longer than the rest of the RFC if I did not.